Suggested Fishing Locations

 Minnesota Hunting Regulations and Licenses

 Minnesota Department of Natural Resources locations, county and city license centers carry licenses as do sporting goods stores and bait shops.
 Some convenience stores and hardware stores also carry licenses.
-Find sources of licenses at Minnesota Department of Natural Resources website.
+Find sources to purchase licenses at the Minnesota Department of Natural Resources website.